Production Management in Animation

 As productions become more and more virtual in a post pandemic world, and more and more people work from home, these communication channels are more important than ever.

-Emails are great and should of course be utilised (and replied to promptly), but instant messaging apps such as Telegram, (other instant messaging apps are available) or team workspaces such as Notion (other team workspaces are available) are more crucial than ever to allow for the
+Emails are great and should of course be utilized (and replied to promptly), but instant messaging apps such as Telegram, (other instant messaging apps are available) or team workspaces such as Notion (other team workspaces are available) are more crucial than ever to allow for the

 fastest, most agile communication possible.